willmorcombe/Qudo-Tech-Challenge/README.md

 Clone repo, using a virtual enviroment download all requirements from requriements.txt, Install database on MySQL host (I used localhost).
 You can access database dump from 'database/seeds/'.

 ## Endpoints
+Accounts
-register -> /account/register
+- register -> /account/register
-login -> /account/login
+- login -> /account/login
-logout -> /account/logout
+- logout -> /account/logout
+Store

-view products -> /store
+- view products -> /store
-view individual products -> /store/<product_id>
+- view individual products -> /store/<product_id>
-order products -> /store/order/
+- order products -> /store/order/
-view order history -> /store/order/history
+- view order history -> /store/order/history

 ## Expansions
 - For token authentication, using a refresh token to retrieve another access token for security and useability (using something like jwt to do this).